EstartuPrime/codespaces-actions-playground/README.md

 ## we are close

-to a working workflow as i expect.
+To a working workflow as i expect.
 It works! (when the needs are fullfilled).

+## now check the parsed values

+Good case.